RAGSys: Item-Cold-Start Recommender as RAG System: Introduction

 As an alternative to fine-tuning, In-Context Learning (ICL) offers a promising approach for leveraging LLMs in scenarios with limited data.
 This approach exploits the demonstrated ability of LLMs for "meta-learning" – essentially, learning how to learn.
 In \cite{BaiNEURIPS2023}, the authors prove the capacity of LLMs to effectively ingest in-context training data points and solve statistical optimization problems such as gradient descent.
 ICL enables practitioners to leverage Retrieval Augmented Generation (RAG), that is enriching the input prompt by information that is retrieved in real-time \cite{RamTACL2023}.
 We refer to \cite{QingxiuARXIV2023} for a recent survey on ICL.

 This paper focuses on few-shot learning and the retrieval of relevant demonstrations for this process, where a demonstration is some text which is included in the LLM's context to demonstrate how the LLM should formulate correct answers.
 Few-shot learning presents a well-structured problem, allowing us to evaluate the quality of the retrieval algorithm using established classification metrics.
-Crucially, it offers a powerful method to achieve fine-tuning-like behavior, steering the output of the LLM towards the desired outcome even with limited data.
+Crucially, we show that enriching a language model with a few-shot example retriever offers a powerful method to achieve fine-tuning-like behavior, steering the output of the LLM towards the desired outcome even with limited data.
 Interestingly, increasing the context size in prompts beyond a certain point yields diminishing returns.
 The most impactful information resides within a relatively small set of well-chosen demonstrations, rather than overloading the prompt with vast amounts of data \cite{MachlabARXIV2024}.
 This highlights the importance of effective retrieval strategies, transforming $k$-shot learning into a top-$k$ information retrieval problem at its core.

 Building upon this concept, this paper identifies desirable properties for a RAG system under the framework of few-shot learning.
 We demonstrate that state-of-the-art retrieval systems in this context resemble item-cold-start recommender systems.
 Unlike exact search algorithms that prioritize precision and recall, our focus is on discovery, by maximizing the set of collective information gain from the retrieved demonstrations.
 This necessitates solving various trade-offs between query relevance, quality scoring, as well as diversity algorithms to ensure a variety of informative examples are surfaced.
 Furthermore, we propose a method for evaluating RAG system performance through the subsequent performance of the enriched LLM on established NLP tasks like question answering or text generation.
 This methodology offers a valuable approach to directly assessing diversity and quality-based retrieval systems, which removes the need to define a subjective diversity score, a historically challenging aspect of evaluating such systems in academic settings \cite{clarkeSIGIR2008}.